-Step it up a notch and coordinate or host events.
-Whether it’s a cocktail hour or conference, you can use your gift for hospitality to host epic events that guests will love.
+Whether it’s a cocktail hour or a conference, you can use your gift for hospitality to host epic events that guests will love.

 Interior design is definitely a gift.
 So if you have it, use it.
 There are people (like me) who would pay someone to put a little spice on their home decor.

 38. Event decorator